DLR-RM/BlenderProc/examples/suncg_with_cam_sampling/README.md

 },
 ```

-* This module goes through all rooms of the loaded house and samples camera poses inside them randomly
+This module goes through all rooms of the loaded house and samples camera poses inside them randomly.

-* After sampling a pose the pose is only accepted if it is valid according to the properties we have specified:
+After sampling a pose the pose is only accepted if it is valid according to the properties we have specified:
   * Per default a camera pose is only accepted, if there is no object between it and the floor
   * As we enabled `proximity_checks` with a `min` value of `1.0`, we then only accept the pose if every object in front of it is at least 1 meter away
   * At the end we also check if the sampled view is interesting enough.
 Therefore a score is calculated based on the number of objects that are visible and how much space they occupy.
 Only if the score is above `0.4` the pose is accepted.